 The website is now large and complicated with a lot of aspects.
 This handbook section contains info at various levels: simple 'Howto add stuff' information for the typical expoer, more detailed info for cloning it onto your own machine for more significant edits, and structural info on how it's all put together for people who want/need to change things.
 [This page is now so big that it needs to be split up.]

 Simple instructions for updating the website (on the expo machine).

 You can update the site via the troggle pages, by editing pages online via a browser ("Edit this page" on the menu on the left), by editing them locally on disk, or by checking out the relevant part to your computer and editing it there.
 Which is best depends on your knowledge and what you want to do.
 For simple addition of cave or survey data troggle is recommended.
 For other edits it's best if you can edit the files directly rather than using the 'edit this page' button, but that means you either need to be on expo with the expo computer, or be able to check out a local copy.
 If neither of these apply then using the 'edit this page' button is fine.

-It's important to understand that everything on the site is stored in a distributed version control system (DVCS) (called 'Mercurial' and accessed by most people using software called 'TortoiseHg'), which means that every edited file needs to be 'checked in' at some point.
+It's important to understand that everything on the site (except 'expofiles') is stored in a distributed version control system (DVCS) (called 'Mercurial' and accessed by most people using software called 'TortoiseHg'), which means that every edited file needs to be 'checked in' at some point.
 The Expo website manual goes into more detail about this, below.
 This stops us losing data and makes it very hard for you to screw anything up permanently, so don't worry about making changes - they can always be reverted if there is a problem.
 It also means that several people can work on the site on different computers at once and normally merge their changes easily.